luisalro/miax-MeanReversionwithBB_InvestmentAlgorithm/README.md

 ### Execution

-As of 31/3/20, we execute the algorithm daily, sending the resulting orders to the broker in order to .
+As of 31/3/20, we execute the algorithm daily, sending the resulting orders to the broker.
 We will send the orders before the opening (between 7 and 9 in the morning).

 ### Output